mggger/tailbliss/content/blog/add-a-chatbot-to-shopify.md

 - **24/7 Availability**: Your store remains responsive at all times, improving customer satisfaction and loyalty.
 - **Increased Sales**: Engage customers with quick responses, reducing potential sales losses due to delayed support.

-### Streamlining Chatbot Integration on Shopify
+### How to Add an AI Chatbot to Your Shopify Store

-To integrate [Embed](https://embed.gptdevelopment.online/login) Chatbot seamlessly:
+Integrate the Embed Chatbot for free using these steps:

 1. **Set Up Your Embed Account**: Customize your chatbot to your store's needs at [Embed's chatbot settings page](https://embed.gptdevelopment.online/login).
 Configure your chatbot's system prompt and model, then copy the iframe code and save.
    ![Shopify ChatBot Settings](/images/embed/shopify-p1.png)